 Format The Classroom Language Assessment consists of lesson observation and takes place in the classroom.
 Timing Each Classroom Language Assessment visit lasts for a single period.
-On the day of the visit, the candidate briefs the assessor before the lesson takes place.
-The briefing includes information on the lesson to be observed and students' previous language learning.
-The briefing takes about 5 minutes and is not assessed.
 Allowance is given for the teacher and the class to settle down at the start of the lesson, but a continuous period of 20 minutes' teaching is a minimum requirement.
-Arrangement Candidates are assessed once with some of them receiving a paired visit in which two assessors observe the same period in order to check on the actual attainment of various Classroom Language Assessment standards.
+Arrangement Candidates are assessed once with some of them receiving a paired visit in which two assessors observe the same period in order to verify the actual attainment of various Classroom Language Assessment standards.
 Assessment The Classroom Language Assessment assesses language ability and teaching effectiveness strictly relevant to the use of functional language, not teaching methodology.
 This means that the teaching methods and techniques used by the teacher and the teacher's own classroom practices and personality are not an issue.
 Marks Scales and descriptors are used to judge performance.